|Other CA Resources|

 1917-18 WWI Draft Registrations

-Madera County vital records can be found at the California Office of Vital Records has copies of birth, marriage, divorce and death records.
+Madera County vital records can be found at the California Office of Vital Records has copies of birth and death records from July 1905, marriage records that occurred from 1949-1986 and 1998-1999, divorce records that occurred between 1962 and June, 1984.
 There is a fee for each copy requested.
 Please refer to the information to the Statewide Vital Records in California for current fees and application process.

 You can search online for Madera County Birth, Marriage, Divorce or Death Records.
 You can also Order Electronically Online or can download an application for California Birth Certificate, Marriage or Divorce Certificate, Death Certificate Applications to mail.

-The following are web links to Genealogy, Records and Resources relevant to Madera County.
+The following are web links to Genealogy, Records and Resources pertaining to Madera County.
 A majority of these genealogy links fall into 3 categories: Business Sites, Private Sites or Organization Sites.
 Some have free access some require a payment.
 This is basically a listing which has been gathered or submitted.
 I do not recommend or promote one genealogy site above another.
-Feel free to suggest your own preferred Madera County genealogy or family history associated sites.